 For the chayote filling:

-Whisk thoroughly together in a bowl almond flour, coconut flour, Swerve, cinnamon and pinch of salt.
-Add in butter and rub the mixture with your hands until it resembles coarse bread crumbs.
+Whisk thoroughly together in a small bowl the toasted almond flour, coconut flour, sweetener, cinnamon and salt.
+Add in butter and rub the mixture with your fingertips until it resembles coarse bread crumbs.
 Incorporate pecans and set aside.

-Mix together, in a rimmed baking tray or dish, chayote, Swerve, cinnamon, nutmeg, allspice and lemon juice (starting with 1 tablespoon, tasting and adding more as needed).
+Mix together, in a rimmed baking tray or dish, chayote, sweetener, cinnamon, nutmeg, allspice and lemon juice (starting with 1 tablespoon, tasting and adding more as needed).
 Add in apple extract, starting with just 1/2 teaspoon, adding more to taste.
+You can alternatively cook the filling a bit on the stove-top to nail the flavors (my suggestion if doing a mock apple pie!).

 Top with crumble mixture and bake for 25 to 27 minutes, covering the crumble with foil after 10 minutes to avoid excessive browning.